Epilepsy

 Symptoms

-What are the symptoms of epilepsy?
-1
+What are the symptoms of a Seizure?

 - Temporary confusion; staring